apache/drill/_docs/odbc-jdbc-interfaces/using-odbc-on-linux-and-mac-os-x/030-configuring-connections-on-linux-and-mac-os-x.md

   1. Open the `mapr.drillodbc.ini` configuration file in a text editor.
   2. Edit the DriverManagerEncoding setting.
 The value is typically UTF-16 or UTF-32, but depends on the driver manger used. iODBC uses UTF-32 and unixODBC uses UTF-16.
 Review your ODBC Driver Manager documentation for the correct setting.
   3. Edit the `ODBCInstLib` setting.
 The value is the name of the `ODBCInst` shared library for the ODBC driver manager that you use.
 The configuration file defaults to the shared library for`iODBC`.
 In Linux, the shared library name for iODBC is `libiodbcinst.so`.
 In Mac OS X, the shared library name for `iODBC` is `libiodbcinst.dylib`.
-     **Note:**Review your ODBC Driver Manager documentation for the correct setting.
+     {% include startnote.html %}Review your ODBC Driver Manager documentation for the correct setting.{% include endnote.html %}
      Specify an absolute or relative filename for the library.
 If you use the relative file name, include the path to the library in the library path environment variable.
 In Linux, the library path environment variable is named `LD_LIBRARY_PATH`.
 In Mac OS X, the library path environment variable is